ghidalgo93/restaurant-page/README.md

 # restaurant-page
-a restauront page created for practice with npm, webpack, and ES6 modules
+a restaurant page created for practice with npm, webpack, and ES6 modules